Counseling Frequently Asked Questions

 Please read our frequently asked questions to help address some of the common questions we are asked.

-Should your own inquiries be more specific, don't hesitate to contact us at 704-894-2300 or email firstname.lastname@example.org.
+Should your own inquiries be more specific, don't hesitate to contact us at 704-894-2300 or email firstname.lastname@example.org with an attached Student Availability Sheet (PDF).
 We will be happy to assist you.

 How long does it take to get an appointment?

 Students are scheduled for initial assessment appointments typically within 5-7 days.
-During high volume times, especially at the beginning of the year and around mid-terms or exams, initial assessment appointments may be scheduled within a 2-week range.
+During high volume times, especially at the beginning of the year and around mid-terms or exams, initial assessment appointments may be scheduled within a 10-14 day range.
 If you are considering making an appointment, below are a few important points we want you to know:

 a.
 Have your schedule on hand so that you know times when you are available.
 Our office staff will need to coordinate your schedule with the Counselors' schedules.